 Using unique branded words for your domain name is a great option.
 You get a brand new blank canvas to paint on.
 You’re almost guaranteed no one was using that name prior to you – so you’ll be unique and you’ll rank #1 on Google easily for your company name.

 But, of course, this strategy comes with a drawback: made up names don’t usually contain any relevant keywords in them.
 If you’re creating a new design tool and you call it Figma, the name contains neither “design” nor “tool”.
+“Fig” kinda hints at what the product does, but that’s about it.
 There’s nothing in the name to help a newcomer understand what your website is about – even though Figma ended up working great as a name.

 Without a keyword, the name doesn’t create a mental image about what your product does in your customers’ mind, and people often use just fractions of a second to figure out what a website is about.